 Various traditions of Yogic methodology and philosophy have been found throughout India and Asia.
 The “Yoga Sutras of Patanjali” detail the practice and form the basis for most of the contemporary teachings introduced by Swamis to the western world.

-Yoga Therapy Today
+Yogic Therapy Today

 Speaking from a westerner’s viewpoint: Yoga is relatively new in the on the global stage.
-Brought to the west by Indian Swamis in the 19th century, Yoga has evolved on the International stage over the years, changing from an exotic physical exercise to a part of the counter culture and today it is a conventional part of mainstream culture.
+Brought to the west by Indian Swamis in the 19th century, Yoga therapy has evolved on the International stage over the years, changing from an exotic physical exercise to a part of the counter culture and today it is a conventional part of mainstream culture.
 The renaissance of International Yoga in the 21st century accompanied a renewed interest in spirituality and energy medicine, but traditional medicine also contributed to its growth.

 Just as people are discovering the benefits of Yoga for stress and quality of life, scientists are researching its benefits on a wide range of diseases, including mental health, chronic illnesses, cancer, heart problems, and immune disorders.
 At the same time, the medical field is recommending Yoga as both a complement to traditional care and a deterrent to future illnesses.